mceiring/IFN646BioMed-Project/README.md

 - How consistent are the results within the same method for different input variations?
 - How consistent are the results for identical inputs across different methods?

----

-This version maintains a professional tone suitable for a scientific project and provides a structured and clear overview of the project tasks and objectives.
-Adjust the placeholders and sections as needed for your specific project.